Share Sounds.

 The Financial Outlook for Personal Investors

-The Financial Outlook for Personal Investors: What do conflicts mean for markets?
+The Financial Outlook for Personal Investors: What does copper's buoyancy mean?

 Guest: